Recently in Economics Category

 6. In addition, incidents like convulsions and meningitis might be more frequent in the vaccinated group.

 These might not be showstoppers.
 For instance researchers hope that booster shots will improve efficacy.
-But what if in the end it turns out not to be a vaccine but just another shot?
+But what if in the end the much touted vaccine turns out not to be a vaccine but just another shot?
 Scientists and public health workers concern themselves with such non-trivial caveats.
 What's behind the apparently waning efficacy?
 How is the adjuvant effecting immunity?
 Science is exacting even when media reports are not.
 People also have underlying concerns about what's driving policy, science or the press releases?

 Is Marginal Progress, "Success"?

 Two of the people interviewed by Nature News are affiliated with Sanaria, a company that is also developing a malaria vaccine.
 Sanaria just released their own news of a Phase I malaria vaccine study testing the safety of a live attenuated virus.
-Nature interviewed the first author on the Sanaria study published by Science, as well as the CEO and last author on the Science study, who was complementary of the RTS,S effort, if critical on some points.6
+Nature interviewed the first author on the Sanaria study published by Science, as well as the CEO and last author on the Science study.
+They were complementary of the RTS,S effort, if somewhat critical on some points.6

-The history of the Sanaria vaccine is also an interesting, expensive, and laborious endeavor.
-The underlying idea seems promising, but for starters, technicians dissect out the salivary glands of mosquitoes to develop the vaccine.7
+It's worth noting the history of the Sanaria vaccine, to give context to the executives' comments and perspective.
+Like the RTS,S vaccine, Sanaria's vaccine is an extremely expensive, tricky, and laborious endeavor.
+The underlying idea for seems promising, but for starters technicians must painstakingly dissect out the salivary glands of mosquitoes in order to develop the vaccine.7 It's unclear how this can scale.

-In the first trial, Sanaria injected 44 subjects.
+On top of the laboriousness of vaccine development, once the vaccine was made it didn't seem to work.
+In their first clinical trial, Sanaria injected 44 subjects.
 42 people got malaria and 2 didn't, a 4.5% "success" rate.
-Although those subjects might have been better protected from malaria lounging in a malaria endemic region in mosquito-infested huts, Sanaria quickly pointed out that it wasn't the stunning failure it looked like.
-Rather, it was a trial that "yielded positive results" -- as their press release put it (without including relevant numbers).
-The company is buoyed by the success of their trial and primed for the next controversial7 phase.
-At the moment, every possible vaccine holds promise, since we have none.
+These subjects might have been better protected from malaria lounging in a malaria endemic region in mosquito-infested huts, but the Sanaria execs quickly pointed out that it wasn't the stunning failure it looked like, rather, it was a trial that "yielded positive results" -- as their press release put it (without including relevant numbers).
+The company is buoyed by such "success" and primed for the next controversial7 phase.

 When There is No Treatment, What Does A More Effective "Treatment" Look Like?

 Will the upcoming younger cohort data meet World Health Organization (WHO) goals of 'Protective efficacy of more than 50% against severe disease and death lasting longer than one year'?
 5 This is an important question.
 Vaccine experts usually aim for 80% or more efficacy, and representatives for PATH say they hope to get there eventually.
-Does that make this vaccine a beta version?
+So then, does that make this vaccine a beta version?

-The tremendous investment in the vaccine routes, both in terms of money and expectations, shouldn't slow other prevention and treatment efforts.
+The tremendous investment in vaccines, both in terms of money and expectations, shouldn't slow other prevention and treatment efforts.
 But realistically, we don't have unlimited resources.
 It would be naive to think that the prolonged difficulty of vaccine development, the immense investment, and lack of a viable alternative don't influence funding and policy decisions.

 Some of the problems scientists identified with this vaccine trial have persisted for years.
 In this 2006 book chapter recently released online, an economist analyzes RTS,S vaccine data of previous trials (PDF) (HT Nature News5).
 He reports on waning efficacy; and questions how the public health community decides which vaccine candidates merit further investment.
 5 years later, as the latest trial barely noses over the 50% bar, we grapple with the same issues and questions he raised back then, but billions more dollars have been invested.